allen-cell-animated/agave/docs/agave.rst

 Adjusting the camera view
 -------------------------

-The 3D viewport in Agave supports direct manipulation by *zoom*, *pan*, and *rotate*.
+The 3D viewport in AGAVE supports direct manipulation by *zoom*, *pan*, and *rotate*.

 Rotate